-To note, not all installations and ranges need to be associated with a sentinel landscape to successfully manage their encroachments challenges.
-Many, if not most, installations and ranges utilize REPI agreements, Sikes Act authorities, and/or Office of Local Defense Community Cooperation Compatible Land Use Management Studies to sufficiently engage relevant partners to address encroachment threats and sustain compatible land use.
+Not all installations and ranges need to be associated with a sentinel landscape to successfully manage their encroachments challenges.
+Many, if not most, installations and ranges utilize REPI agreements, Sikes Act authorities, and/or Office of Local Defense Community Cooperation programs to sufficiently engage relevant partners to address encroachment threats and sustain compatible land use.

-As such, competitive proposals will: 1) succinctly describe the complexity of encroachment challenges, shared resource concerns, and/or climate resilience priorities associated with the mission of their identified anchor installation or range, and 2) describe how the sentinel landscapes designation is necessary to fully address needs.
+As such, competitive proposals will: 1) succinctly describe the complexity of encroachment challenges, shared resource concerns, and/or climate resilience priorities associated with the mission of their anchor installation or range, and 2) describe how the sentinel landscape designation is necessary to fully address these needs.
+Applicants should describe how the existing REPI Program efforts are facing limitations or barriers that could be addressed by broadening the scope of collaboration through the Sentinel Landscapes Partnership.
 Further, competitive proposals will embrace the application of programs and tools beyond easements, in recognition of a higher level of complexity of encroachment challenges occurring within the proposed sentinel landscape.
-Sentinel landscape designation WILL NOT be considered unless the anchor installation or range has an existing REPI partnership agreement in place or in process.
+Sentinel landscape designation WILL NOT be considered unless the anchor installation or range has an existing REPI partnership agreement in place.

-While sentinel landscapes with a single anchor installation or range are preferred, applicants with more than one installation or range in their proposed landscape could be considered if the encroachment challenges and associated goals and objectives can be shown to be similar, supportive, and complementary amongst the multiple installations or ranges.
-In this case, applicants would be required to give a clear and compelling case for how these installations/ranges are able to act as a cohesive decision-making group within the same sentinel landscape in order to address shared challenges.
-However, in most cases, having multiple installations or ranges within a single sentinel landscape that each have different encroachment challenges indicates a level of complexity that is difficult for a local sentinel landscape partnership to sustain (see "E. Landscape Boundary" and Appendix II for further guidance).
+Applicants with more than one installation or range in their proposed landscape will be considered if the encroachment challenges and associated goals and objectives can be shown to be similar, supportive, and complementary amongst the multiple installations or ranges.
+In this case, applicants would be required to give a clear and compelling case for how these installations/ranges are able to act as a cohesive decision-making group within the same sentinel landscape to address shared challenges (see "E. Landscape Boundary" and Appendix II for further guidance).